ceramicnetwork/docs/docs/run/nodes/nodes.md

 Ceramic has a debug mode that you can enable using the `--debug` flag.
 This will allow you to see all logs printed to your console, including debug logs, API requests, events, and errors.

 For observability, it is best to have these logs written to files to debug any issues and to generate metrics.
-Logging to files can be enabled with the `--log-to-files` flag.
-The default location for logs is `~/.ceramic/logs` but this path can be configured with the `--log-directory` flag.
-Without debug mode enabled you will still get critical logs and metrics written to files.
+Logging to files can be enabled with the `logger.log-to-files` config file option.
+The default location for logs is `~/.ceramic/logs` but this path can be configured with the `logger.log-directory` config file option.
+Even without debug mode enabled you will still get critical logs and metrics written to files.

 Request and event logs are written in [logfmt](https://brandur.org/logfmt).
 This makes them easy to import into [Grafana](https://grafana.com/) dashboards using a log scraping agent like [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and a log aggregator like [Loki](https://grafana.com/docs/loki/latest/), which can be used as a data source for Grafana.
 An example of such a setup can be found [here](https://github.com/3box/ceramic-stats).